leiming296/Sbt_Multi_Project/Readme.md

 ## Hello List

-The Hello List subproject will show different kind of lisks.
+The Hello List subproject will show different kind of lists.

+Another script has been added this current folder, which can show different lists.

 ##  Hello Object

  This subproject is for Scala object pratice

 ## Summary